Sorrento's pizza on Royal Caribbean cruise ships

 The dress code for dining in the Windjammer Cafe is always listed as casual, regardless of the main dining room dress code.

-This means you can wear shorts, t-shirts are all okay.
+This means you can wear shorts, and t-shirts are all okay.
 The only real dress restrictions in the Windjammer are no bare feet and bathing attire will not be permitted at any time.

 Windjammer Cafe tips and strategies